wisp-forest/docs/docs/accessories/home.md

 ## Features

-- Full support for `LivingEntity`, meaning the API supports not players, but other mobs like Zombies, Skeletons or even Wolves!
+- Full support for LivingEntity, meaning the API supports not only Players, but also other mobs like Zombies, Skeletons or even Wolves!
 - Integration with DataComponents, which allows any ItemStack to be usable as an accessory (useful for testing or just messing around).
 - A Unique Slot API, which allows for adjusting or restricting what slots exist for Accessories.
 This can be accessed with both code or datapacks.
 - Events for adjusting behavior of Minecraft's mechanics depending on Accessories, like disabling Enderman aggro or Piglin neutrality.